lissine0/Monal-wiki/XML-Query-Language.md

 Each path segment is used to select all XML nodes matching the criteria listed in this path segment.
 The special wildcard value `*` for element name or namespace mean "any namespace" or "any element".

-If the namespace is omitted, the namespace of the parent node in the XML tree the query is acted upon is used (or `* `, if there is no parent node).
-The namespace of the parent node is used even if the `find:` method is executed on a child XML node, see _example 0_.
+If the namespace is omitted, the namespace of the parent node in the XML tree the query is acted upon is used (or `* `, if there is no parent node), see _example 0_.
+The namespace of the parent node is used even if the `find:` method is executed on a child XML node, see _example 1_.
 The element name can not be omitted and should be set to `*` if unknown.

 A path beginning with a `/` is named a `rooted query`.
 That means the following first path segment is to be used to select the node the `find:` method is called on, if the leading `/` is omitted, the first path segment is used to select the **child nodes** the of the node the `find:` method is called on.
 **_Note:_** If using such a `rooted query` to access attributes, element names etc. of the XML node the whole query is acting upon, both the element name and namespace can be fully omitted and are automatically replaced by `{*}*`.
 This allows us to write queries like `[parsedStanza findFirst:@"/@h|int"]` or `[conference findFirst:@"/@autojoin|bool"]`.